 How you get there:

-Nonstop with Condor from Frankfurt
+Nonstop with www.condor.de from Frankfurt in just 9h!

 How long should I go: